tekrei/JavaExamples/README.md

 * [JDIP](https://github.com/tekrei/JavaExamples/tree/master/JDIP): A simple Digital Image Processing application that shows various [Image Processing filters](http://www.jhlabs.com/ip/filters/index.html) on images (2006)
 * [Reflection](https://github.com/tekrei/JavaExamples/tree/master/Reflection): [Java Reflection API](https://docs.oracle.com/javase/tutorial/reflect/) usage example with in Java (2005)
 * [Java 3D Examples](https://github.com/tekrei/JavaExamples/tree/master/Java3DExamples): Simple examples of how to use [Java 3D API](http://www.oracle.com/technetwork/articles/javase/index-jsp-138252.html) to create scenes.
+* [OnlineTranslator](https://github.com/tekrei/JavaExamples/tree/master/OnlineTranslator): A simple online translator to show how to use [Apache HttpComponents](https://hc.apache.org/) and [jsoup](https://jsoup.org/) libraries for requesting web pages and parsing them.

 ## LICENSE
 All these programs are a free software: you can redistribute them and/or modify them under the terms of the [GNU General Public License](https://www.gnu.org/licenses/gpl-3.0.en.html) as published by the [Free Software Foundation](https://www.fsf.org), either version 3 of the License, or (at your option) any later version.